MeshInspector/MeshLib/scripts/mrbind/README.md

   This will look for MeshLib in `./build/Release/bin`.
 Pass `MESHLIB_SHLIB_DIR=path/to/bin` for a different directory.

-* **On MacOS:** Same as on Linux, but before that must adjust the PATH.
+* **On MacOS:** Same as on Linux, but before running that you must adjust the PATH.
 On Arm Macs: `export PATH="/opt/homebrew/opt/make/libexec/gnubin:$PATH"`, and on x86 Macs `/usr/local/...` instead of `/opt/homebrew/...`.
 This adds the version of Make installed in Homebrew to PATH, because the default one is outdated.
 Confirm the version with `make --version`, must be 4.x or newer.

 ### Some common flags: